-- 1. A patient who has received mental health care received free training from a non-profit organization about new data segmentation capabilities available to patients.
-Based on this training, the patient reviews the medical record and chooses not to share their mental health treatment data with other healthcare providers unless there is a medical emergency.
+- 1. A patient who has received mental behavioral health care received free training from a non-profit organization about new data segmentation capabilities available to patients.
+Based on this training and using an open-source consent management platform, the patient reviews their medical electronic health record and chooses not to share their mental behavioral health treatment data with certain other healthcare providers unless there is a medical emergency.
 This is possible because a collaboration between providers, health IT developers, and government agencies has defined three use cases for sensitive health data, established the needed terminology value sets, and implemented foundational infrastructure to support the exchange of granular consent directives. - 2.
 A health system establishes a new annual transparency report that outlines how the health system uses de-identified data.
 The report provides consumers with a clear understanding of who has received de-identified data from the health system and for what purposes the data was shared.
-As a result of this increased transparency, patients feel increased trust in sharing sensitive information with the health system.
+As a result of this increased transparency, patients feel increased trust in sharing their sensitive information with the health system.